adeleke5140/audio-transcriber/README.md

 # audio-transcriber

-Transcribe audio with OpenAI whisper model
+A command line tool that records your voice and transcribes the audio with OpenAI whisper model.

-## Why

-Interacting with APIs would help me improve my proficiency with NodeJS.
-I aim to extend that by building out a Next frontend and communicating with that.

-#How to use
+## How to use
 1. Clone the repo and install the packages

 ```